sniyaz/first-class/README.md

 ---
 layout: home
-title: Just the Class
+title: CSCI 14X
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: Just the Class
+  name: CSCI 14X
 ---

 # CSCI 14X, Fall 2023
-## Introductory Programming

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: